HaloKim/MakeGoldenFeature/README.md

 # MakeGoldenFeature
 Auto Feature Engineering, Make Golden Features in Tabular Dataset

-This repository mimics mljar's Golde Features Method.
+This repository mimics mljar's Golden Features Method.

 It has the advantage of being able to automatically proceed with FeatureEnginering.